MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dkim-configure.md

    - The From, To, Subject, MIME-Version, Content-Type, Date, and other message header fields (depending on the source email system).
    - The message body.
 2. The digital signature is stored in the **DKIM-Signature** header field in the message header and remains valid as long as intermediate email systems don't modify the signed parts of the message.
 The signing domain is identified by the **d=** value in the **DKIM-Signature** header field.
-3. The corresponding public keys are stored in DNS records for the signing domain (CNAME records in Microsoft 365).
+3. The corresponding public keys are stored in DNS records for the signing domain (CNAME records in Microsoft 365; other email systems might use TXT records).
 4. Destination email systems use the **d=** value in the **DKIM-Signature** header field to:
    - Identify the signing domain.
    - Look up the public key in the DKIM DNS record for the domain.